chardonarthur/piezoelecenergyhaversting/README.md

 ## Project Overview

-This project, named GIM1 and led by Henri Baudry and Arthur Chardon, focuses on the recovery of energy through vibrating piezoelectric devices.
+This project, named led by Henri Baudry and Arthur Chardon, focuses on the recovery of energy through vibrating piezoelectric devices.

 ## Project Objectives